Al-Mazraa, Suwayda: Modern era

 As-Sijn was destroyed by Ottoman forces under the command of Sami Faruqi Pasha during the 1910 Druze revolt.
 The Ottomans were driven out of Syria by Arab and British forces in 1918, during World War I. Sometime after its destruction in 1910, the village was restored and in 1919 it had an estimated population of 800 Druze, 100 Christians and 20 Muslims.

 Al-Mazraa near as-Sijn was the site of the Battle of al-Mazraa during the Great Syrian Revolt against the French occupation.
 The French forces, under the leadership of General Roger Michaud, consisted of five battalions of infantry, three squadrons of cavalry, in addition to armored cars and artillery.
 They were attacked, on 2 August 1925, by 500 Druze and Bedouin horsemen, led by Sultan Pasha al-Atrash.
 The rebel assault forced the French Army into full retreat and the battle turned into a rout.
 The victory at al-Mazraa was a turning point in the course of the rebellion, inspiring Syrian nationalists in the country's capital and the countryside to join the Druze in their revolt.
 Syria became independent in 1946.
 During the 1950s, the Ba'ath Party emerged as an influential force in Syrian politics, and one of the members of its Military Committee, Lieutenant Colonel Mazydad al-Hunaydi, was born in as-Sijn.
 As-Sijn was eventually renamed "al-Mazraa" in honor of the 1925 battle.

-Present Day
+Civil war

-Al-Mazraa was a focal point of sectarian clashes in July 2025 between Druze militias and Bedouin tribes, with Syrian Armed Forces (under the transitional government led by President Ahmed al-Sharaa) deploying to restore order and capturing the town.
-A US-brokered ceasefire returned full control of Suwayda Province, including Al-Mazraa, to the transitional government.
-After that, Al-Mazraa serves as a de facto administrative hub for Suwayda under the transitional government, with no reports of loss of control amid ongoing national stability efforts.
+Al-Mazraa saw heavy sectarian clashes in July 2025 between Druze militias and Bedouin tribes, leading the Syrian Armed Forces under President Ahmed al-Sharaa's transitional government to intervene and seize the town.